Theatre Residency Week FAQs

 This includes those who:

-Please indicate in the application form if you wish to apply for a scholarship, which will ask for an additional short statement (150 words).
+Scholarships are awarded based on need and written application.
+Please indicate in the application form if you wish to apply for one, which will ask for an additional short statement (150 words).

 Unfortunately, Theatre Residency Week North Queensland will not go ahead in 2026.
-We look forward to welcoming participants living in regional and remote Queensland to the Brisbane in 2026.
+We look forward to welcoming participants living in regional and remote QLD to Brisbane.